socrata/datasync/guides/setup-standard-job.md

 </div>

 **Control File Configuration (only needed for 'replace via FTP')**
 When using 'replace via FTP' you must supply or generate a control file.
 In most cases simply clicking the 'Generate/Edit' and using the default configuration will be sufficient for the job to run successfully.
 Do not click 'Generate/Edit' if you want to use a Control file that is saved as a file, instead click 'Browse...' and select the file.
-The cases where you will need to modify the Control file content include:
+The cases where you will need to modify the Control file content include, but are not limited to:

 * If your CSV contains date/time data in a format other than: ISO8601, MM/dd/yyyy, or MM/dd/yy
+* Dataset has a Location column that will be populated from existing columns (e.g. address, city, state, zipcode)
+* Dataset has a Location column but you are not using Socrata's geocoding (you provide latitude/longitude in CSV/TSV file)
 * If you wish to set the timezone of the dates being imported
-* If you have a Location column that will be populated from existing columns (e.g. address, city, state, zipcode)

-For more detailed information on establishing configuration in the Control file refer to [Control file configuration](https://docs.google.com/document/d/1ddB0pvxEo6pylLtECW2XE9mYYzaW8hA7qlzPgSOQ0wg/#heading=h.tv94b18nb18f)
+For more detailed information on establishing configuration in the Control file refer to [Control file configuration]({{ site.root }}/resources/ftp-control-config.html)

 ### Step 4: Test run and save the job